Skip to content

 You can draw on the video to show what you mean with simple controls.

 Replay integrates with video editing heavyweights such as After Effects, Premiere Pro, and Final Cut, streamlining the feedback collection process.
-All your video will be on the cloud, protected with a password, ready to receive feedback.
+All your videos will be on the cloud, protected with a password, ready to receive feedback.
 It supports async collaboration if your team lives in different time zones, or live playback, letting you collaborate with your team in real time.

 This helps keep the files safe and the feedback process much more visual.
 Communication is simpler, as you can comment on portions of the timeline and point to what elements must be changed.
 When it's time to make the edits, you can hit play, move through the feedback, and make adjustments in your video editing app as you go.